hessuh/ukko/README.md

   - Then we will run Gnu Parallel on the master node.

-Now you can safely disconnect the SSH connection between your own computer and melkinkari.

 Preliminaries:

   - Make sure that `hpcssh` is in your path.